mussatto/mussatto.github.io/_posts/2016-10-07-appengine-error-compilation.markdown

 I was playing with AppEngine, and studying for the getParameter vs getAttribute post.

 An then an strange error occurred (stacktrace below).
-Checking around the internet, I found out that this happens because of the JDK version.
+Searching, I found out that this happens because of the JDK version.

+Since I use JDK8 for another projects, my method was to use jEnv to quickly change between JKD versions.

 In this post I will describe how I fixed this error in Ubuntu 14.04

 ### Install jEnv

 jEnv is an equivalent of rbenv for ruby. [http://www.jenv.be/](http://www.jenv.be/)

+jEnv allows you to change between installed JDKs

 ```shell